Multimodal Safe Control for Human-Robot Interaction

 \subsection{Comparison with Unimodal Safe Control (SEA)}

 As a baseline comparison, we use a controller from prior work that does safe control under Gaussian uncertainty \cite{liu2015safe}, called SEA (Safe Exploration Algorithm).
 In the original paper, the robot considers only the most-likely mode $\theta'=\text{argmax}_{\theta}P(\theta)$ of the human.
-Just as in the original paper, the robot considers staying safe with respect to a $3\sigma$ bound on the uncertainty of the human's dynamics to satisfy the desired level of safety \eqref{eqn:safety_level}.
+Just as in the original paper, the robot considers staying safe with respect to a fixed Mahalanobis distance to satisfy the desired level of safety for $\epsilon=0.003$ \eqref{eqn:safety_level}.

 We note that this approach is not guaranteed to be safe with respect to the multimodal system, since this \textit{unimodal} approach essentially takes $k_i=3$ for one mode and $k_i=0$ for all other modes.
-In a simple bimodal system where $P(\theta_1)=P(\theta_2)=0.5$, it's easy to see that simply setting $k_1=3,k_2=0$ will not satisfy \eqref{eqn:gauss_safety}.
+In a simple 1D bimodal system where $P(\theta_1)=P(\theta_2)=0.5$, it's easy to see that simply setting $k_1=3,k_2=0$ will not satisfy \eqref{eqn:gauss_safety}.
 Intuitively, we can see in \figref{fig:control_constraints} that SEA picks the least conservative constraint in this case, which may not be safe if the true system is in a different mode.

 We additionally note that the original paper that proposes SEA modifies the safety index $\phi$ in order to stay safe with respect to a $3\sigma$ bound, but we instead include it in the control constraint for a more fair comparison between the methods discussed here (so all methods use the same safety index).
 This means the robot's safe control imposes the following linear constraint on the control space: